thunderace/Esp8266-Arduino-Makefile/README.md

 Based on Martin Oldfield arduino makefile : http://www.mjoldfield.com/atelier/2009/02/arduino-cli.html

 ## Changelog
+08/30/2018
+- ESP8266 : Add support for version 2.4.2 (thanks to wintersandroid for is PR)
+- ESP8266 : standardization of release directories naming (.git -> -git)

 07/24/2018
 - ALL : add Shebang to all sh files
 - ESP8266 : Add support for libraries/user assembly (.S) compilation (tested with gdbstub)